HugoPaquete/AEROSONIC-Sonifier-AI-Framework/README.md

 # System Interface Gallery

 The following images document the visual identity, monitoring dashboards and real‑time environmental interfaces of the **AEROSONIC Sonifier**.
-These interfaces illustrate how meteorological data, anomaly detection, harmonic/chaotic states and quantum‑inspired behaviours are represented visually within the system.
+They illustrate how meteorological data, anomaly detection, harmonic/chaotic states and quantum‑inspired behaviours are represented visually within the system.

 ---